connorwmackay/clubrerem/README.md

 ## Running
 This project uses Docker, you will need Docker installed to properly run and work with this project.

+You will need to CD into both the frontend and backend directories and run *npm install* to ensure the development tools are properly installed.

+*Note*: If you're using Windows, run Docker with WSL2 and clone the repository inside a WSL2 distro and not on your Windows filesystem as Windows is buggy with Docker.

 To run, you should type *docker-compose up*.
 To build, you should type *docker-compose up -d --build*.